aalfiann/reSlim-b2b/readme.md

 ### app/

-Here is the place for slim framework
+Here is the place for slim framework<br>
 We are using PDO Driver for the Database

 ### classes/